Fast Kernel Approximations for Latent Force Models and Convolved Multiple-Output Gaussian processes: CONCLUSIONS AND FUTURE WORK

-\paragraph{Acknowledgements.} MAA has been financed by the Engineering and Physical Research Council (EPSRC) Research Project EP/N014162/1.
 CG would like to thank to Convocatoria 567 from Administrative Department of Science, Technology and Innovation of Colombia (COLCIENCIAS) for the support.
+MAA has been financed by the Engineering and Physical Research Council (EPSRC) Research Project EP/N014162/1.